 Verdict: This month’s Vegancuts Snack Box had 10 items for an average value per item of about $2.50.
 Many of the items were new to me and of the ones that weren't, they were usually either a new flavor (Tosi, Soon noodle soup, Gogo Squeez) or were just something I really already liked (Rawrev bar).
 Although the greens bar was not my favorite thing, you don't know with some snacks until you try them, and I do appreciate discovering new brands and products.
 It's also just nice to get snack boxes where I can eat everything without having to read the ingredients list first.

 To Wrap Up:

 Can you still get this box if you sign up today?
-This was the September box so it is too late to get this particular box.
-Order by the end of the month to get that month’s box.
+This is the September box; order by the end of the month to get this box.

 Value Breakdown: At $24.95 for this box, you are paying about $2.50 per item.

 Keep Track of Your Subscriptions: Add this box to your subscription list or wishlist!

 What do you think of the September 2020 Vegancuts Snack Box?